anodyne/docs/introduction.md

 {% /quick-links %}

 Nova is a custom-built content management system (CMS) designed specifically to help you manage and play online text-based role-playing games.
-With Nova, you’ll have all the tools you need to run your game smoothly, plus the flexibility to expand and customize it as your needs evolve.
+With Nova, you’ll have all the tools you need to run your game, plus the flexibility to expand and customize it as your needs evolve.

 When it comes to building a website, you have plenty of options: